 - Sexuality and gender

 - What make them feel comfortable and uncomfortable

 - Who in their lives they can talk to about these topics

 Students shared that they felt embarrassed to talk about the content but were glad they had the opportunity because it is important information.
 Students also shared they were thankful to have this space to learn because they do not talk about it elsewhere.

 “Thank you.
 The girls really enjoyed the program and said it was the best class they have had at school.”WELS teacher

-Here are drawings by some of the students for an activity where they were asked to note changes that happen during puberty.
+Drawings by some of the students for an activity.
+They were asked to note changes that happen during puberty.